-We all know we need to exercise.
-Many of us know how to exercise.
+We all know exercise is good for our bodies.
+Most of us know how to exercise.
 How many exercise books and videos do you own?
 How many gym memberships have you had in your life?
 You may even be an expert on the perfect exercises for your body.
 But you’re not doing it!
 Why?
 Well, the problem isn’t lack of knowledge… it’s lack of motivation.

 With all our responsibilities and commitments, including work and family, it’s hard to find the time, let alone the energy, to exercise.
 Sure, we know it will give us more energy.
 And we know it can improve the quality of our lives.
 Still, it drops to the bottom of the priority list week after week, month after month.
 Did you make another resolution this year to get in shape or lose weight?
 How long did it last?
 According to American Psychologist, over 25% of fitness resolutions are abandoned in just the first week!
 It is not easy to stick with or get results.